 You don’t need to trim a rose bush after it blooms, but deadheading can help to encourage more flowers to open.
 To deadhead roses, simply snip or pull off the faded flowers.

 Pruning roses is an important part of their maintenance, and early spring is the perfect time to do it.
 Not only will you be rewarded with tons of flowers, but your shrubs and climbers will be much healthier.

 - How To Trim Tree Branches: A Step-By-Step Guide For Beginners

 - Pruning Russian Sage: Step-By-Step Instructions

-- Sharpen Pruning Shears For The Perfect Cut Every Time
+- How To Sharpen Pruning Shears For The Perfect Cut Every Time

 Give us your best tips for pruning roses in the comments below.